teamrubin/teamrubin.github.io/_posts/2015-12-23-sunny-arizona-i.md

 Howdy folks!
 Berkeley started to get a bit too cold for us, so we followed the snowbirds' route down to Phoenix and into Shell's parents' (*the Norms*') warm basement.
 Ed caught a cold as we rolled into Phoenix, Theo followed, and it looks like Shell is bringing up the caboose.
 Besides catching his first-ever cold, here are a few more Theo updates:

 - Lots of new foods!
-  - Theo **loves** peanut butter, bananas, yogurt, chicken, turkey, avocado, and... chocolate (we know...
+  - Theo **loves** peanut butter, bananas, yogurt, chicken, turkey, avocado, raspberries, and... chocolate (we know...
 Grandpa Norm pushed very hard for the chocolate).
 Boob juice still tops his list.
   - Theo will eat just about anything else: spinach, carrots, celery, eggs, paper, *etc.*
   - Theo hates grape- and cherry-flavored Tylenol.
 - Theo experienced the desert.
 We went for a brief jaunt in Joshua Tree National Park—we drove through the park *en route* to Phoenix—but his first real desert walk happened here in Shell's beloved Sonoran Desert.
 - Solid poop!
 It's really stinky.
+- Theo is sitting really well.
 - Norm taught Theo how to play the drums, and Shell taught him a little piano.
 - Theo opened his first Christmas presents
   - Stacking cups and books from his Grandma Liz and Grandpa Dan.